IKIM-Essen/ClusterDocs/source/part1.md

 ## Why test outside VS Code first

 A terminal test separates SSH problems from VS Code problems.
-If `ssh rcc` fails in PowerShell or Terminal, VS Code cannot repair the underlying account, key, host-name, VPN, or fingerprint issue.
+If `ssh shellhost` fails in PowerShell or Terminal, VS Code cannot repair the underlying account, key, host-name, VPN, or fingerprint issue.
 If the terminal test succeeds but VS Code fails, the problem is limited to the editor or extension.

 An SSH session is a network connection to a remote shell.
 Commands typed after the connection run remotely until you type `exit`, close the terminal, or lose the connection.